 50 business lessons from Anthony Bourdain’s ‘Kitchen Confidential’

-These delicious takeaways can serve one for life
+These delicious takeaways, quotes, and life lessons can serve one forever

 Anthony Bourdain’s popular tell-all Kitchen Confidential: Adventures in the Culinary Underbelly became my last read of the last year.
 For the uninitiated, it’s a memoir of the late chef’s time in America’s restaurant industry.

 I couldn’t have asked for a better, meatier book to end 2020 with.
 It packs in everything—from the enlightening (what the word ‘specials’ on the menu really means) to the shocking (still can’t digest what I read about Sunday brunches) to the downright hilarious (when Bourdain worked for a mob-run chicken joint).
 It’s interspersed with interesting, quirky characters, who make Bourdain’s journey sound even more intriguing.

 But the cherry on the icing is Bourdain’s witty writing, infused with humility and humour, which makes the book worth second or more helpings.
 I really wish to write as sharp as he did; hope even 1% of it reflects in my next book.
 (You can buy/download, read, and review the first one, PiKu & ViRu, here.)
 If you’re looking to cull out some of the most memorable Anthony Bourdain quotes and life lessons to frame on your wall, this bible has all you need.

 Though parts of it are problematic, perhaps even redundant with time, the book boasts so many inspiring tidbits that I kept highlighting them as I read along.
 I checked the number of highlighted portions in the end and realised I easily had around 50.
 Hence, I’ve compiled them all in a blog post.
 Hope I follow even half of them myself.